• All Posts

 It means people can bypass traditional funeral directors and save money on big-ticket items like coffins, as well as allowing them to plan more personal ceremonies that better reflect their loved one’s life.

-“Funerals aren’t for the person who died, they’re really for the people left behind,” Mr Inglis said.“You’re not pushed for time — the celebrant will sit down with you and say, ‘tell me about your grandad.
+“Funerals aren’t for the person who died, they’re really for the people left behind,” Mr Inglis said.“You’re not pushed for time — the celebrant will sit with you and say, ‘Tell me about your grandad.
 Oh, he was a surf lifesaver?
-Let’s hold the service in his surf lifesaving club on the beach with all his mates’ — the celebrants have total creative input, and in our model the funeral directors stay out of the way.
+Let’s hold the service in his surf lifesaving club on the beach with all his mates’ — the celebrants have total creative input, and in our model, the funeral directors stay out of the way.

-“There are a lot of really good people working in the industry — we’re not about bashing the industry.
+“Many good people are working in the industry — we’re not about bashing the industry.
 “But they’ve got a captured market of people who are very emotionally vulnerable and some are not doing the right thing by families.”

 Instead, Mr Inglis said he wanted to re-educate both the industry and the general public.
 “We don’t want to destroy the industry, we just want the industry to change the way they do things.
 There’s enough for all of us,” he said.